6 Flexible Online French Courses for College Credit

-College Minus Classroom: 6 Fantastic Online French Courses for College Credit
+Online French Courses for College Credit

-Yes, I know this school’s name is like that “Jacobs by Marc Jacobs for Marc by Marc Jacobs” meme, but it offers some great beginner courses ideal for learners with little or no previous French experience.
+This school offers some great beginner courses ideal for learners with little or no previous French experience.

 For learners who hate theory, you’re in luck: these online courses emphasize concrete and practical uses of French.
 The courses are recorded and available whenever you want, but some live interactive involvement is required.